PythWare/Aldnoah-Engine/README.md

 Audio/subcontainer KVS files, let's talk about that.
 Aldnoah Engine can repack the subcontainers KVS files are in and apply new audio to the supported games but only Warriors Orochi 3 has full audio replacing support until I find the KVS metadata files for Dynasty Warriors 7 XL, Dynasty Warriors 8 XL, Dynasty Warriors 8 Empires, Bladestorm Nightmare, and Warriors All Stars.
 Version 1.0 of Aldnoah Engine should eliminate that issue but as of version 0.9 only Warriors Orochi 3 supports full audio replacing/adding.

-# Update regarding Audio modding

-the TOC for KVS subcontainers has been found.
-I'll update Aldnoah Engine to include support for updating KVS metadata files.
-What this means is new audio mods shouldn't have issues after version 0.9 is released.

 # Extra Info

 If you encounter any issues/have questions then let me know on here, reddit, or discord.
 If Koei Tecmo takes issue with Aldnoah Engine please contact me so I can comply, Aldnoah Engine is meant for modding offline games for players/modders to enjoy your games long after you finished supporting them.